DETAILED ACTION

 Response to Arguments

-Regarding the myriad of disclosed or claimed intended use(s) and results thereof included in Applicant’s arguments, as previously noted, as opposed to claiming an apparatus, Applicant may want to consider a separate application drawn to a method for providing an apparatus (or a method of using an apparatus), which may be helpful in overcoming interpretations based on the intended uses of the claimed/disclosed apparatus on which Applicant appears to be putting a large amount of weight in setting forth potential distinguishing features.
+Finally, as previously mentioned, regarding the myriad of disclosed or claimed intended use(s) and results included in Applicant’s arguments, as opposed to distinguishing structural features of the claimed apparatus, Applicant may want to consider a separate application drawn to a method for providing an apparatus (or a method of using an apparatus), which may be helpful in overcoming interpretations based on the intended uses of the claimed/disclosed apparatus on which Applicant appears to be putting a large amount of weight in setting forth potential distinguishing features.
 Note: rejections based on anticipation and teachings of optimization contained in the prior art may still be applicable to a claimed invention that is a method.

 Conclusion